 - Check the weather forecast and temperature before you leave.
 Postpone the tiyul if it's too hot, or if there is a potential for flooding.
 Keep yourself updated on any weather or security changes before and throughout your trip.
-Be prepared to end the tiyul early to ensure everyone's safety. - · Bring lots of extra water (not soft drinks) and drink continually throughout the hike.
-If someone exhibits dehydration or heatstroke symptoms, call for help and use the My MDA app (see a longer explanation of heatstroke and dehydration on page 33).
-If there is no cellphone coverage, have a medically skilled person stay behind with the dehydrated person while two others seek help. - · Sunset and nightfall occur very quickly in Israel, making it easy to get lost or injured. - Avoid midday hiking in summer or, at a minimum, greatly extend the length and frequency of rest periods during the hottest part of the day.
+Be prepared to end the tiyul early to ensure everyone's safety. - Bring lots of extra water (not soft drinks) and drink continually throughout the hike.
+If someone exhibits dehydration or heatstroke symptoms, call for help and use the My MDA app (see a longer explanation of heatstroke and dehydration on page 35).
+If there is no cellphone coverage, have a medically skilled person stay behind with the dehydrated person while two others seek help. - Avoid midday hiking in summer or, at a minimum, greatly extend the length and frequency of rest periods during the hottest part of the day.
 Before planning your hike, confirm that everyone is acclimated to the heat.
 Rest in the shade when possible. - When traveling in areas prone to flash floods, especially in southern Israel, check frequently for weather warnings to avoid unnecessary risk to life.
 Flash floods occur most commonly in winter and early spring.
 Severe, dangerous weather changes can happen suddenly and rapidly.
-Ten students were tragically killed during a flash flood just a few years ago (see Flash Floods, page 32).
+Ten students were tragically killed during a flash flood just a few years ago (see Flash Floods, page 34).